Tal-s-Game-Center/Bowling/README.md

    - Launch the bowling game in Unity.

 2. **Throw the Ball**:
-   - Use the **Power Slider** to control the ball's speed.
+   - Use the **Power Slider** to control the throw speed.
-   - Aim carefully and release the ball.

 3. **Clear the Pins**:
-   - Knock down all pins in two throws to proceed to the next level.
+   - Knock down all pins in two throws to proceed.

 4. **Win or Lose**:
    - Clear all pins in the harder level to win the game.
-   - Fail to clear the pins, and it's Game Over.
+   - Fail to clear the pins, and it's **Game Over**.

 ---